Peñamiller: The town

-Environment
+Geography

 The municipality is located in the north of the state, in the Querétaro semi desert area.
 It is considered to be the gateway to the Sierra Gorda in Querétaro.
 Eighty percent of the municipality belongs to the Sierra Gorda Biosphere Reserve of Querétaro.
 The territory is very rugged with altitudes varying from between 1,280 and 3000 masl.
 The most important elevations include El Cerro del Piñon at 3000 masl, Mesa de Salinas at 2460masl, El Campanario at 2120 masl, La Tembladera at 2080 masl, El Piloncito at 1980 masl, El Cerro de Dios at 1900 masl and El Picacho at 1680masl.
 The municipality in the Extoráz River basin, which receives rainfall over a surface of 2,149 km2 and results in a river that moves 1,150,000m3 of water each year.
 This river is the main one in the municipality, and has carved out a large canyon called the Cañon del Paraíso (Paradise Canyon), located three km west of the town of Peñamiller.
 This canyon is barely ten meters wide, but it is 700 meters long with sides of black marble up to one hundred feet high.
 There are some caves and other capricious forms on the canyon walls, as well as petroglyphs and cave paintings done by ancient Chichimecas.
 The area has hiking trails with signs, mountain climbing, rappelling and camping.
 The cave paintings of Del Sol and De la Luna are also located along the Extoraz River, ten km off of Highway 120, next to the community of El Mirador.
 The sun image measures approximately one meter in diameter and the moon image about sixty cm.
 These paintings are found on the south side of a large hill which is situation over an even large one and has a natural opening similar to a window.
 During part of the year, the sun's rays pass directly through the “window” onto the sun image.

+Hydrography

 The only other surface water is the Saucello, Los Encinos, Higuerillas and Del Buey arroyos, which generally do not flow during the dry season from March to June.